The free Reader mobile app lets you easily view and work with PDF files on your Android™ and iOS devices, including iPad, iPhone, and iPod touch.

 Yes.
 You can fill out, save, and send forms on your Android or iOS device.
 You can also sign PDF forms with your finger using the Ink Signature tool.

 Yes.
 You can use the Ink Signature tool to sign a PDF file simply by using your finger.
-On Android devices, the Send For Signature feature also lets you connect to the Adobe EchoSign® electronic signature service to easily send a document to others for signing, track the entire process, and store signed documents online.
+On Android devices, the Send For Signature feature also lets you connect to the Adobe EchoSign® online service to easily send a document to others for signing, track the entire process, and store signed documents online.
 You will need a free or paid account to use EchoSign.
 The free account allows you to send five documents a month.
 Upgrade to a paid subscription to send, track, and store additional files.

 Yes.
 The Reader mobile app lets you view password-protected PDF files and encrypted files protected by Adobe LiveCycle® Rights Management, which supports the highest grade of PDF encryption up to AES-256.